TheCarsonWest/TheCarsonWest.github.io/test/content/Statistics for Two Categorical Variables.md

 4.  **Make a Decision and Conclude**: Compare the p-value to the significance level ( $ \alpha $ ) and interpret the results in context.

-This full procedure is detailed in [[Setting Up a Chi-Square Test for Homogeneity or Independence]] and [[Carrying Out a Chi-Square Test for Homogeneity or Independence]].
+This full procedure is detailed in Setting Up a Chi-Square Test for Homogeneity or Independence and Carrying Out a Chi-Square Test for Homogeneity or Independence.

 ## Choosing the Right Test